DataShades/ckanext-collection/docs/structure/serializer.md

 # Serializer

+## Overview

 Serializer converts data into textual, binary or any other alternative representation.
-For example, if you want to compute records produced by the `data` service of the collection into pandas' DataFrame, you should probably use serializer.
+For example, if you want to transform records produced by the `data` service of the collection into MessagePack, you should probably use serializer.

 Serializers are main users of columns service, because it contains details about specific data columns.
 And serializers often iterate data service